wgalbraith/280/docs_student/infer-CI.md

 \text{estimate} \pm \text{margin of error}
 $$

-Where the estimate is typically the observed sample statistic.
+Where the estimate is typically the value of our sample statistic.
 The **confidence level** (e.g., 95%) reflects the long-run performance of the method:

 - If we repeatedly took samples and constructed intervals in the same way, approximately 95% of those intervals would contain the true population parameter.